 There are also several differences between men and women in how they contribute to open source projects and how often their pull requests are accepted.
 There is a documented bias against unkown female-sounding usernames ('outsiders') compared to male-sounding ones, raising barrier of entry for many less experiences women.

-Overall, women's contributions tend to be accepted at a higher rate by 4.1%.
-It is most probably caused by generally higher competencies and education levels of women who contribute to open source projects, as can be observed in most male-dominated fields.
-This conclusion is in accordance with the aforementioned higher barrier of entry for women in open source - it is difficult for women, especially unexperienced, to join; in order to do so, they often have to present or develop higher expertise than their male peers.
+Overall, women's contributions tend to be actually accepted at a higher rate by 4.1%.
+This is likely due to the generally higher competencies and educational levels of women who contribute to open source projects, as observed in most male-dominated fields.
+This conclusion aligns with the aforementioned higher barrier to entry for women in open source, requiring them, especially if inexperienced, to demonstrate higher expertise than their male counterparts to participate.

 When analysing and deriving conclusions from research on developers’ motivations, paths of growth, ensuring sustainability and security of open source components, it is worth remembering that such research is usually based on data that underrepresents women and genders other than men, and often does not account for their experiences and does not showcase the full extent of the open source landscape.
 Individuals’ motivations to contribute, workplace situation, goals of a given project and its governance including preventing sexism and abusive langauge, caring responsibilities and many other factors all contribute to the diversity of experiences and engagement level.